fish and prayer

 THANK-YOU for your excitement about my paintings.
 These come straight from my heart.

-SHIPPING and HANDLING to the United States $130.00
+SHIPPING and HANDLING to the United States $130.00room simulation.panting in proportion.

 oil paint, min wax wood stain, soap, Rustoleum oil based enamel